osher/swagger-json-output/README.md

 ## Last minute modifications to output

-If you need to perform a last-minute modification to the output or formatting to context, you can provide a synchronous handler and place it on the context as `ctx._preOutput`.
+If you need to perform a last-minute modification to the output, you can provide a synchronous handler and place it on the context as `ctx._preOutput`.

 The function is provided one argument - the context itself, so you don't have to use the keyword `this`.